HasnathJami/EduOrigin/README.md

 # Project Description

-EduOrigin is an android app that is based on online learning.Here, a user can read various types of programming and sofware related books.
+EduOrigin is an android app that is based on online learning.
+Here a user can log in and register to the user panel and the sessions of user are managed properly.
+Then, a user can read various types of programming and sofware related books.
 He/She can search specific books through kewords.
 Besides, He/She can give online quizes and gain scores.
 Here, a user can go through many online resources for the learning purpose.
-Besides, all the books and quizes are added and updated instantly in RecyclerView with recent data and time using LiveData and Kotlin coroutines.
 Besides, there is an admin panel in this app.
-An admin can upload new books with pdf and also create quizes for the users A user can see the current world news data which is feching through API call.
-At last, he/she can read several types of online news paper through Web View.
+An admin can login to the admin panel and upload new books with pdf and also create quizes for the users.
+All the books and quizes are added and updated instantly in RecyclerView.
-The project is built with Kotlin following the MVVM architecture.
-Besides, the Room database is used for storing user data and volley library is used in API call.

 ## Features:
 1. User Login and Registration System